 An Official Website of the Commonwealth of Kentucky

-Falconry permits are issued year-round and are valid for 3 years from the date of issue.
+Falconry permits are issued year-round and are valid for 3-years from the date of issue.
+To obtain any class of permit, an applicant MUST submit the following materials:

 Three classes of falconry permits are available: apprentice, general, and master.
 Below is a list of some general differences between the classes.